giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs/index.md

 For additional configuration parameters see [documentation](https://github.com/kubernetes-incubator/external-storage/tree/master/aws/efs).

 ## Installing EFS Provisioner

-To install the provisioner you will need to follow this steps:
+To install the provisioner you will need to follow these steps:
 - Access Happa and select the cluster you want to install the provisioner.
 - Open the "Helm Stable" catalog
 - Write "efs-provisioner" in the search bar.